 In optimizing for a standardized test, focus on the universally agreed-upon high yield resources.
 For example, the official AAMC practice questions are the best for the MCAT.
 For USMLE, follow the UFAPS protocol at a minimum with UWorld, First Aid, Pathoma, and Sketchy.

 When you go over practice questions and practice tests, be thorough in your review.
 Don’t skip a question just because you got it right.
 You may have gotten lucky or missed an important detail.
 Review every single question, but it’s fine to review questions you got correct quicker than questions you got wrong.

 A schedule optimized for class performance will look very different from one optimized for a standardized exam.

 Schedule for Class

 Generally speaking, most classes will have one or two midterms and a final.
 There may also be smaller quizzes sprinkled along the way.
-The most common mistake to avoid is procrastinating until a couple of days before the exam to study.
-Rather, just study a little bit every day.
+The most common mistake to avoid is procrastinating until a couple of days before the exam to study, as opposed to studying a little bit every day.

-If you’re able to get your hands on previous exams from the professor, these will be your highest yield resource and make sure you make the most of them.
-A prior test will teach you how questions will be asked — identification versus multiple-choice versus elaboration and discussion questions.
+If you’re able to get your hands on previous exams from the professor, these will be your highest yield resource.
+Make sure you make the most of them.
+A prior test will teach you how questions will be asked—identification versus multiple choice versus elaboration and discussion questions.
 Each of these requires different levels of understanding and memorization.